BIGBALLON/bigballon.github.io/pages/about.md

 I am a graduate student at [CGI Lab][1] of NCTU([National Chiao Tung University][2]).
 My main research area is [computer game AI][3]( Go, Hex, 2048, Chess, Chinese Chess, Mahjong etc. ).
-Now, I'm focus on Chinese Chess AI.
+Now, I'm focus on RL( Reinforcement Learning ) & DL ( Deep Learning ) 「Chinese Chess AI and 2048([2584][4]) AI. 」

-I love algorithm and machine learning(RL especially).
 Training machine is a interesting thing.
-You can even use your trained AI to defeat humans.
-It's funny!
+I just use TD learning to training my Fib2584 AI, it's funny!
 I like making friends with anyone.
 Please feel free to contact me for any questions, thank you!

 ## Experiences